Notiooo/imgui-sfml-opengl3/README.md

 Using ImGui-SFML in your code
 ---

-- Call `ImGui::SFML::Init` and pass your `sf::Window` + `sf::RenderTarget` or `sf::RenderWindow` there.
+- Call `ImGui::SFML::Init` and pass your `sf::Window` there.
 You can create your font atlas and pass the pointer in Init too, otherwise the default internal font atlas will be created for you.
 Do this for each window you want to draw ImGui on.
 - For each iteration of a game loop:
     - Poll and process events: